leeoos/insulin-pump/README.md

 <p>The problem with this treatment is that the level of insulin required does not just depend on the blood glucose level but also on the time of the last insulin injection.
 The goal of the project was to buid a system able to simulate the job of a real insulin pump on an arbitrary number of <i>in-silico</i> patients.</p>

 <h2>What is inside Prj/Models</h2>
-<h3>The main files inside Models are Modelica files and tow python scripts:</h3>
+<h3>The main files inside Models are Modelica files and two python scripts:</h3>
 <ul>
   <li> <i> fake_patient.mo:</i> </li>
   <li> <i> pump.mo:</i> </li>